karsonkalt/data_structures/big_o.md

 ### Rules from Udemy Videos

-1. Worst case only.
-Not average, not best, the worst.
+1. Worst case only -- Not average, not best, the worst.
 2. Remove constants
 3. Different variables for inputs (e.g. O(a + b))

+- Addition for steps in order
+- Multiplication for nested steps

 4. Drop non-dominants

 If go through the array twice, you might think it is O(2n), but you drop constants, so it is just O(n).
 Remember this is because we are just looking for how things scale roughly.